-Shipping large objects and equipment is always a challenge.
+No matter the distance, shipping large objects and equipment is always a challenge.
 Shipping a vehicle is no exception.
-Whether you are selling a vehicle or a heavy piece of equipment, you’ll need to be prepared with a successful shipping strategy.
-While shipping a vehicle across the country can be quite costly, you can find a more reasonable price by taking the right steps.
+Whether you’re selling a vehicle, automotive parts, or heavy equipment, you’ll need to be prepared with a successful shipping strategy.
+While shipping a car can be costly, you can find a more reasonable price by taking the proper steps.

-1. How much does it cost to ship a vehicle across the country?
+2. How long does it take to move a car across the US?

 The time it takes to ship an automobile depends significantly on the transportation method and distance.
 Moving freight 700 miles via plane will take less time than moving LTL shipments 300 miles but costs exponentially more.
 Reviewing US regulations for shipping can help you better understand the time it takes to move freight.
 For example, truck drivers in the United States may only drive for 11 hours per shift and are required to take a 30-minute break every eight hours.
 Some corporations also install speed governors on their trucks to cap the max speed a driver can travel.
 These regulations make our roads safer but are also essential to remember when scheduling shipments

 3. How can I move an automobile across the United States?